cartoon-raccoon/oyster/docs/functions.md

 `let arr greet = [hello,my,name,is,dipper,pines]`

-Each element in the array is type inferred, you cannot specify the types it will take.
+Each element in the array is type inferred, you cannot specify the types it will take. `let` can infer that the type you want is an array as long as its argument is a square bracket.
+Type inference is not implemented directly for arrays, and thus arrays cannot be declared implicitly.

 If the type is specified but the value cannot be parsed as that type, `let` returns an error.